Gapan: Transportation

+Public Transportation

 Gapan serves many bus companies operating provincial and regional routes.
+Intercity and interprovincial buses from Manila serve the city, and are usually operated by Baliwag Transit, Inc., Five Star, Victory Liner, Genesis Transport Service Inc., and ES Transport Inc.

 Jeepney operators serve routes within the province with some reaching as far to nearby towns in Nueva Ecija.
 Much of the city's population rely on public transportation such as tricycles and jeeps to get around the city.

+Road Network

+National Highway

 Two main highways serve the city of Gapan: Maharlika Highway and Jose Abad Santos Avenue.
 Maharlika Highway (or Pan-Philippine Highway) is the main highway traversing the city where most vehicles going to Cagayan Valley pass through.
 It links Gapan to its nearby city of Cabanatuan and town of San Miguel in the province of Bulacan.
 It also allows travelers to reach towns of Sta.
 Rosa and San Leonardo.
 On the other hand, Jose Abad Santos Avenue is the highway that links Gapan to the towns of San Isidro and Cabiao, where the road continues straightforward, again turning westward then eastward, entering Pampanga, and passes through Pampanga River.

+Expressway and Toll Roads

 One proposed expressway will pass through Gapan if built: it would be the North Luzon East Expressway (Quezon City to Cabanatuan).

+Penaranda-Gapan-San-Isidro-Cabiao Bypass Road

+The city of Gapan can also be accessed through the 22-kilometer bypass road that also links other towns of Nueva Ecija, such as Peñaranda, San Isidro, and Cabiao.
+The entry and exit point is located in Brgy.
+Sto Cristo Norte.

 Tourism

+Tourist sites in the city include: